 RGB, RGBWW, and RGBLAC

 Most colored LED lights on the market are RGB lights, meaning they have three LED chips: Red, Green, and Blue.
 Some are more advanced and are RGBWW, with two extra LED chips for warm-white and cold-white, totaling five LED chips.
 The additional chips provide more accurate control over color subtleties and the option to produce purer white than their RGB counterparts.
 The most advanced systems are RBGLAC and have six LED chips: Red, Green, Blue, Amber, Cyan, and Lime.
 This multitude of LED chips allows them to output even more accurate colors at a bigger range.
+The image below if of the Kelvin Epos 300, with the same RGBACL technology.

 According to Kelvin: